rarescosma/getbetter.ro/content/2019-05-31-biking-the-mosel-palatinate.md

 The entire adventure was topped off with a nice downhill ride merging into the road to Morscheid & Waldrach - both settlements within the climatic influence of the Mosel.
 This influence is quite heavy: there were 18-19C where we entered the forest, and around 24-25C where we exited.
-Transcedence.
+Transcendence.
 Also, time for a stop to shed even more clothing.

 ### Riveris - Ruwer - Trier